cbalestras/Project-Battleship-1/README.md

 - **Object-Oriented Programming**: The game is structured using classes such as `GameBoard`, `Player`, and `Ship` to encapsulate functionality and data.
 - **Asynchronous JavaScript**: The game uses asynchronous operations to handle computer moves, ensuring smooth gameplay.
 - **Testing**: Comprehensive unit tests are provided to ensure the correctness of the game logic using Jest.
+- **Modern Design**: Features a sleek, dark UI inspired by Cognition.ai with interactive hit announcements and ship tracking.

 ## Skills Demonstrated